overhide/pay2my.app/howto/README.md

-With the "login" component setup, whenever a user attempts to authenticate , they will be present with a modal providing all three options:
+With the "login" component setup, whenever a user attempts to authenticate , they will be presented with a modal providing all three options: